willyguggenheim/kubify/README.md

 dev.yaml = "local" and actual deployed "dev" environment, as they are share a file, by careful DevEx design .. yes, you heard me right, run all of dev on your laptop also and rapid test on it locally in 2 a total of 1 commands from scratch, even on day 1, 10x easier!!!!!

+dev.yaml = for local and dev env (both)

 1 folder for backend services

 1 folder for frontend services

+Ingress controller encrypts traffic between services

+Ingress controller automation encrypts traffic between host and services

+Ingress controller generates a certificate on the fly and added to your trusted certificates on host

+Services autmatically listen for code changes when running `kubify start`

 Kubify will AUTOMATICALLY generate a Dockerfiles for you, by auto-sensing the language you have written the service in (if there is no Dockerfile.dev or/and Dockerfile.build)!!!!!

+options for Dockerfile placement:
+	A) {{ app_dir }}/Dockerfile.dev and {{ app_dir }}/Dockerfile.build (need both to use a custom dockerfile)..
+	B) no Dockerfile* in the app_dir (because it will automatically create one for you based on the langauge)!!

 ..so you don't get those DevSecOps access patterns mixed up ever in a yaml